 Some authors are prepared to take any offer to get their book out there.
 A small publisher can help your first book do very well, as can a more prominent, well-known publisher.
 Either way, it’s important to understand what type of marketing reach the publisher has prior to signing when learning how to get a book publishing deal.

 Before signing a contract, look at how well previous books did with this publisher.
 Also, look at book covers to make sure your book’s branding aligns with your author brand.
 Look for the big picture, and see where your book fits.

-While your agent should handle the negotiations for you, it’s important to take control of your publishing journey and understand what you are signing.
+While your agent should handle the negotiations for you, taking control of your publishing journey and understanding what you are signing is important.
 Look through your rights, what the publisher will take control of, and all other relevant details.

 One of the major things to look for in traditional publishing deals is the rights to ebooks and audiobooks.
 The most experienced, highest caliber authors take the ebook and audiobook out of the contract and publish those separately or even independently.

 Now that you know what to look for, avoiding the wrong options is important when learning how to get a book deal.